onefoursix/Cloudera-Impala-JDBC-Example/README.md

 While this works fine for one-off projects, it's a little loose for shops that would rather manage their dependencies using Maven or other build systems.

 Part of the challenge in building a project using those jars with Maven is that some of the jars are not available in public repos and some of them do not have obvious version numbers.
-My approach in this example will be to use a local Maven repo to manage the first five jars in the list above and to rely on publicly available Maven coordinates for jars 6 - 11 (as they have version numbers in their name).
+My approach in this example will be to use a local Maven repo to manage the first five jars in the list above and to rely on publicly available Maven repos for jars 6 - 11 (as they have version numbers in their name).

-I don't believe the first jar(ImpalaJDBC41.jar) is available in a public repo, although jars 2 through 5 might be.
-However, jars 2 through 5 are not named with version numbers, so I decided to just manage all five in a private repo.
+I don't believe the first jar (ImpalaJDBC41.jar) is available in a public repo, although jars 2 through 5 might be.
+However, jars 2 through 5 are not named with version numbers, so I decided to just manage all five in a private repo to avoid mistakenly getting an incorrect version of one of those jars from a public repo

 I will use the community version of the [Nexus Repository Manager OSS](http://www.sonatype.org/nexus/go/)) as a local Maven repo